lrinkedewit/unit-11-auth-redo/README.md

 - [ ] When a user signs in, implement a method to compare their inputted password to the hashed password in the database

 ### Extension
 **Note:** There are no tests in place for these challenges at this time.
 Read through them and choose the one that seems most interesting.
-You will likely not have enough time to do more than one!
+You will likely not have enough time to do more than one, so we highly recommend starting with either the OAuth or JWT challenges!

 - [ ] Use a JSON Web Token stored inside our `ssid` cookie as your session store
   - Again, you'll probably want to make a new branch off of your master before starting this section.